 Sturdy wooden doors ajar reveal spacious stone courtyards and private chapels.
 The gift shops and art galleries on the walk up to the cathedral are treasure troves of the unusual and unique works of talented local crafts people.

-There are many first class restaurants in Dalt Vila - "Candlelit dinners in a Medieval castle under the Mediterranean stars" - can you imagine anything more romantic?
+There are many first class restaurants in Dalt Vila - La Oliva and Tentazione to name a few - "Candlelit dinners in a Medieval castle under the Mediterranean stars" - can you imagine anything more romantic?

 Looking down from the battlements by the Cathedral of Our Lady of the Snows, their are some wonderful panoramic views.
 Look down on the red tiled cupolas of the 16th century church of Santo Domingo.
 From here you can also spot the statue of General Joaquin Vara de Rey, the Ibicenco hero of the Cuban War, standing proudly at the centre of the Main Square which bears his name.